-Investors lobbying for a one year 'tax holiday' on repatriated earnings in the US spent $282.7 million on lobbying, and received $62.5 billion in tax savings as a result of the passage of American Jobs Creation Act 2004 for which they had lobbied.
+Investors lobbying for a one year 'tax holiday' on repatriated earnings in the US spent $282.7 million on lobbying, and received $62.5 billion in tax savings from the resulting passage of the American Jobs Creation Act 2004.
 If their lobbying was fully responsible for the 2004 Act, this would constitute a 220:1 return on their investment in advocacy.
-Some academics have claimed the Act’s passage was purely a result of the lobbying, citing, for example, the lack of any sound public policy justification for the policy they requested.1
+Some academics have claimed the Act's passage was purely a result of the lobbying, citing, for example, the lack of any sound public policy justification for the Act.

-In 2011, the advocacy charity RESULTS claimed that each dollar it had invested in advocacy for TB control had resulted in around $240 for TB control.
+In 2011, the advocacy charity RESULTS claimed that each dollar it had invested in advocacy for TB control had resulted in around $240 of aid being donated.
 If this is even approximately true, their advocacy appears to be successful.

-Giving What We Can estimated that in previous years, the Global Network for Neglected Tropical Diseases (GN) generated $7 for direct NTD control with every $1 invested in its advocacy work.
-This estimate was made by identifying past funding increases for which the GN plausibly claimed responsibility (evidence of plausibility included prominent mentions of the GN in US reports on NTDs and their funding, GN claims that almost everyone on Capitol Hill who knew about NTDs would cite GN as their source, the fact that funding increased dramatically following GN campaigns, and so on) and dividing these by the GN's total budget over these years of funding increases.
+Giving What We Can estimates that in previous years, the Global Network for Neglected Tropical Diseases (GN) generated $7 for direct NTD control with every $1 invested in its advocacy work.
+This estimate was made by identifying past funding increases for which the GN plausibly claimed responsibility (evidence included prominent mentions of the GN in US reports on NTDs and their funding, the fact that funding increased dramatically following GN campaigns, etc.) and dividing these by the GN's total budget over the same period of time.

 Several US universities sought federal earmarks for their funding.
-A group of academics have estimated that the returns to spending on lobbying approximated zero for universities not represented by a member of the Senate Appropriations Committee (SAC) or House Appropriations Committee (HAC).
+A group of academics have estimated that the returns on lobbying expenditure were negligible for universities not represented by a member of the Senate Appropriations Committee (SAC) or House Appropriations Committee (HAC).
 However, they estimated that universities with representation on the SAC received an average return of $11-17 per dollar spent, while universities with representation on the HAC obtained $20-36 for each dollar spent.2

-Sophisticated organisations and passionate people have dedicated a huge amount of resources over several years to campaign for fairer international trade rules.
-Such policy changes might have a great effect on quality of life in the developing world were they passed.
-However, we struggled to find evidence of any international trade rules that had been changed as a result of these years of Trade Justice campaigning, suggesting that costs-per-results are high (for methods employed so far) compared with programs like malaria net distribution and NTD control.
+Many organisations have dedicated a huge amount of resources to campaign for fairer international trade rules.
+Such policy changes would have a significant effect on quality of life in the developing world.
+However, we have struggled to find evidence of any international trade rules that have changed as a result of the many years of Trade Justice campaigning, suggesting that the cost:result ratios are very high for the methods employed so far, particularly compared with programmes like malaria net distribution and NTD control.

-We have investigated the likely cost-effectiveness (cost and impact) of charities that:
+We have investigated the likely cost-effectiveness of charities that:

 - Have already demonstrated an ability to advocate successfully (i.e. have held successful campaigns in the past);

-A group of charities that seemed to fit these criteria well were those advocating for greater government spending on cost-effective developing world aid interventions.
-So far, this is the form of political advocacy charity we have researched to the greatest extent.
+A group of charities appearing to fit these criteria well are those advocating for greater government spending on developing world aid interventions already proven to be cost-effective.
+This is the form of political advocacy charity we have researched to the greatest extent thus far.

-Take any cost-effective 'direct' intervention in the developing world, such as the distribution of insecticide treated bednets (ITNs).
+Consider any cost-effective 'direct' intervention in the developing world, such as the distribution of insecticide treated bednets (ITNs).
 It might seem that so long as a political advocacy charity raises more money for that intervention than it spends on its own advocacy, giving to this advocacy charity has a greater impact than giving to an organisation directly delivering the cost-effective intervention.
-To illustrate, consider an imaginary charity "Advocaid", which raises $200 of government aid for the delivery of insecticide-treated bed nets (ITNs) with each $100 it spends on advocacy.
-It seems that more ITN delivery ($200 worth- around 40 nets) is generated by giving $100 to Avocaid than would be generated by giving $100 directly to a charity that delivers ITNs (presumably, this only generates $100 worth of ITN delivery- around 20 bed nets).
-So should we not always give to Advocaid rather than AMF?
+To illustrate, consider an imaginary charity 'Advocaid', which raises $200 of government aid for the delivery of ITNs with each $100 it spends on advocacy.
+It seems that more ITN delivery ($200 worth- around 40 nets) is generated by giving $100 to Avocaid than would be generated by giving $100 directly to a charity that delivers ITNs directly (presumably, this only generates $100 worth of ITN delivery- around 20 bed nets).
+So should we not always give to Advocaid rather than, for example, AMF?

-In fact, there remain several reasons that giving to the direct delivery charity (e.g., AMF) could be more cost-effective than giving to the advocacy charity:
+In fact, there remain several reasons why giving to the direct delivery charity (e.g., AMF) could be more cost-effective than giving to the advocacy charity:

-The aid that advocacy would raise for a particular cost-effective intervention might otherwise have been spent on a second intervention that is similarly, or even more, cost-effective.
+The aid that advocacy raises for a particular cost-effective intervention is being diverted from a second intervention that is similarly, or even more, cost-effective.

 Government aid budgets rarely expand absolutely as a result of advocacy for a particular intervention (like Advocaid's advocacy for ITNs).
-Rather, when governments increase the amount they spend on one aid intervention, they tend to reduce (or increase less) how much they spend on some other intervention(s).
+Rather, when governments increase the amount they spend on one aid intervention, they tend to reduce (or increase to a lesser extent) how much they spend on other intervention(s).
 (SOURCE: Email conversations with USAID representatives).
 A government's overall budget for health aid, for example, is usually unaffected by advocacy for any one health aid intervention.
-For that government to spend more on ITNs, then, it must spend less on some other health aid program, such as the provision of anti-retroviral drugs, or the building of a hospital, the training of mid-wives, and so on.
+For a government to spend more on ITNs, then, it must spend less on some other health aid program, such as the provision of anti-retroviral drugs, or the building of a hospital, the training of mid-wives, and so on.

 The overall effect of successfully advocating increased government aid to an intervention is, therefore: